-Personal Social and Health Education
+Personal, Social and Health Education

 A team of teachers guide pupils through a variety of age-appropriate topics, helping them to develop their own core values, build strong relationships with others, and make informed decisions in a safe environment.
 Above all, pupils gain an understanding of diversity and differences, both in school and in the wider world, developing respect for themselves and others.

-PSHE is taught in timetabled weekly for the Third, Fourth and Fifth Form, and there are also supplementary talks and workshops given by outside specialists on a broad range of topics.
+PSHE is taught in timetabled weekly segments for the Third, Fourth and Fifth Form, and there are also supplementary talks and workshops given by outside specialists on a broad range of topics.
 Most recently these have included:

-- A talk from PC Alderman on Internet safety.
+- A talk from PC Alderman on internet safety.